timvanderzee/biophysical-muscle-model/README.md

 % this datafolder should contain the subfolders 2017 and 2018 datafolder = '';

-% this folder should contain model fits modelfolder = '';
+% this folder is where the model fits are or will be saved modelfolder = '';

 % this folder should contain the biophysical-muscle-model repository